-Our world is ever-changing, with new technologies, needs and opportunities, but also new challenges from a global level to the local level.
-Consumers demand new solutions not only to interact with brands, but also to take ownership of their own issues.
-At the same time, cities around the world are becoming ‘smarter’ with pervasive technologies and interconnected sensors, and in Europe the number of smartphones per person is the second highest in the world.
+Our world is ever-changing, with new technologies, needs and opportunities, but also new challenges from the local to the global level.
+Consumers are demanding new solutions, not just to interact with brands, but also to take ownership of their own issues.
+At the same time, cities around the world are becoming ‘smarter’, with pervasive technologies and interconnected sensors, and in Europe the number of smartphones per person is the second highest in the world.
 New designers are urgently needed to address the increasing complexity of our connected society.

 The Master's programme in Digital Design is a full-time, one-year curriculum.
-It is designed to challenge students, and prepare them to the real-life rhythms of design professionals.
-The Master's programme is centered around four main areas of expertise (Literacy, Research, Creation and Strategy).
+It is designed to challenge students, and prepare them for the real-life rhythms of design professionals.
+The programme centres around four main areas of expertise: Literacy, Research, Creation and Strategy.
 It also involves three projects, as well as an opening and closing conference/exposition.
-Courses, projects and events partially overlap during the academic year, enabling students to establish their own connections between the topics and to apply their competences in a studio setting.Read more
+Courses, projects and events partially overlap during the academic year, enabling students to establish their own connections between topics and to apply their competences in a studio setting.Read more

 The Master of Science in Digital Design is a full-time curriculum.
 It lasts two consecutive semesters (42 weeks), with a study load of 40 hours per week, for a total of 1680 hours.Read more

-To be eligible for the Master's of Science in Digital Design, candidates must hold a Bachelor's degree (or an equivalent international title), demonstrate previous design experiences through an annotated portfolio, and have a good command of the English language.
-The Master's programme in Digital Design is an international programme, and all activities (classes, projects, etc) are conducted in English.Read more
+To be eligible for the Master's of Science in Digital Design, candidates must hold a Bachelor's degree (or an equivalent international title), demonstrate previous design experience through an annotated portfolio, and have a good command of the English language.
+The Master's programme in Digital Design is an international programme, and all activities (classes, projects, etc.) will be conducted in English.Read more

 The Master's programme in Digital Design is open for applications until May 1, 2018.
 Please note*: non-EU applicants have an early deadline of March 1st due to visa and/or residence permit applications that will need to be submitted to the Netherlands Immigration Department.Read more